 Reversed halo sign (lungs)

-Reversed halo sign, also known as the atoll sign, is defined as central ground-glass opacity surrounded by denser consolidation of crescentic (forming more than three-fourths of a circle) or ring (forming a complete circle) shape of at least 2 mm in thickness.
-It was initially described on high-resolution CT.
+Reversed halo sign, also known as the atoll sign, is defined as central ground-glass opacity surrounded by denser consolidation of crescentic shape (forming more than three-fourths of a circle) or complete ring of at least 2 mm in thickness 8.
+It was initially described on chest high resolution CT (HR CT).

 This is in contrast to the more well-known halo sign of invasive fungal infection.

-Histopathologically the central area (ground-glass opacity) corresponds to alveolar septal inflammation and cellular debris in alveolar spaces, while the crescent or ring-shaped peripheral air-space consolidation corresponds to granulomatous tissue within the distal air spaces 5.
+The central area (ground-glass opacity) corresponds to alveolar septal inflammation and cellular debris in alveolar spaces, while the crescent or ring-shaped peripheral airspace consolidation corresponds to granulomatous tissue within the distal airspaces 5.

-Whilst the relatively high specificity for the aforementioned entity is preserved, the sign has also been described on standard resolution CT (multi-detector CT, thin sections <3 mm 3,4) with the following pathologies:
+Whilst the relatively high specificity for the aforementioned entity is preserved, the sign has also been described on CT with the following pathologies 3,4,7:

 - opportunistic invasive fungal infections (IFI)